AutomationSolutionz/automationsolutionz.github.io/docs/how-tos/how-to-move-test-cases-to-folder-and-feature.md

 ![](/img/how-tos/how-to-move-test-cases-to-folder-and-feature/select-test-cases.png)

 3. Click on the **More** option.
+   > The function of the *More* option is to provide access to additional actions, settings, or features related to managing and manipulating the test case.

+   > The following *More* options are:
+   * **Download CSV of description and expection** : The meaning of *Download CSV of description and expectation* is to export the test case details, including action descriptions, and expected outcomes, in CSV format for external analysis or documentation.
+   * **Move to folder** : The meaning of *Move to Folder* is to relocate or reorganize specific test cases into a designated folder for better management and organization.
+   * **Move to feature**  : The meaning of *Move to Feature* is to reassign or categorize specific test cases under a different functional or feature-related group for improved organization.
+   * **Batch Update**  : The meaning of *Batch Update* is to simultaneously modify or apply changes to a group of selected test cases in a coordinated manner.
+   * **Steps**  : *Steps* refer to the detailed actions or instructions that define how a specific test scenario should be executed and validated.
+   * **Actions**  : *Actions* represent the individual tasks or operations performed to simulate user interactions and validate the functionality of the server.
+   * **Delete Test Cases**  : *Delete Test Cases* refer to remove specific test cases parmanently from the test case repository or management system.
+   * **Sample Test Cases**  : *Sample Test Cases* refer to a subset of predefined test cases used to demonstrate the testing process and provide examples of how to validate specific functionalities.
+   * **Export Selected Test Cases**  : *Export Selected Test Cases* means creating a downloadable file containing the details of the chosen test cases for sharing or backup purposes.
+   * **Import Test Cases**  : *Import Test Cases* involves incorporating external test case data into a test management system for execution and tracking.
+   * **Create Test Cases from JIRA** : *Create Test Cases from JIRA* refers to generating new test cases based on requirements or issues managed within the JIRA project management tool.

 ![](/img/how-tos/how-to-move-test-cases-to-folder-and-feature/more-option.png)

 4. To move **Test Cases** to **Folder**, click on the **Move to folder** button.
+   > Moving *Test Cases* to *Folders* is necessary to organize and categorize them for better management and easier navigation within the test case repository.

 ![](/img/how-tos/how-to-move-test-cases-to-folder-and-feature/move-folder.png)